 Effects on other treatments

-You'll probably be taking methotrexate as well as infliximab.
-Check with your doctor before starting any new medications, and always remember to mention you’re on infliximab if you’re treated by anyone other than your usual rheumatology team.
+Check with your doctor before starting any new medications.
+Always remember to mention you’re on infliximab if you’re treated by anyone other than your usual healthcare team.

-It’s usually recommended that people on infliximab avoid live vaccines such as yellow fever.
-However, sometimes a live vaccine may be necessary – for example rubella vaccination in women of childbearing age.
+It’s usually recommended that people on infliximab avoid live vaccines such as measles, mumps and rubella (MMR), chickenpox and yellow fever.
+But sometimes a live vaccine may be necessary, so you should discuss this with your rheumatology team.